Yes! Dill weed or dill is a herb with essential nutrients that a dog’s body will find useful.

 3. Anti-Bacteria Benefits

 Dill belongs to the same family (Apiaceae) as parsley, dill can also fight bacteria in the mouth responsible for bad breath in dogs.
+It makes a great choice as a dog breath freshener.
 Some deal weed can get rid of your dog’s morning breath.

 4. Mineral Benefits